-With these considerations in mind, attorneys representing executives should be aware of the most recent trends, developments, and regulations that will affect negotiations in the current economy.
+With these considerations in mind, attorneys representing executives should be aware of the most recent trends, legislative developments and regulations that will affect negotiations in the years to come.

-1. Recent Regulations Affecting Executive Compensation
+1. Regulations Affecting Executive Compensation Since the Financial Crisis of 2008.